filipe1309/algoexpert-ts-solutions/README.md

 ## :wrench: Extras

-I have also created a `Makefile` command to help you create new challenges.
+I have also created a `Makefile` with some extra commands.

-Create a new challenge folder and files:
+### Create a new challenge folder and files:
 ```sh
 make new [n=CHALLENGE_NAME] [l=CHALLENGE_LEVEL] [c=CHALLENGE_CATEGORY]
 ```